kavimaluskam/leetcode-collection/66_plus-one/README.md

 ## Discussion

 A problem very similar to [2.
-Add Two Numbers](../2_add-two-numbers).
+Add Two Numbers](../2_add-two-numbers):

-Addition start with the tailing element, and proceed while carry exist, or the list is completely scanned.
-A while loop will do.

-And handling the remaining carry after the whole list scanned.
+Mathematical addition for a integer with digits in list.
+As only `1` is being added to the integer, the algorithm is rather straight forward.

+### Solution

+We perform addition from the last element of list, and carry on addition as long as carry digit exists.
+For simplicity sake, the starting `1` is also handled as a carry digit.

+At last, we have to check and handle if carry digits exists after we loop through all digits in the list.

 ### Complexity Analysis

-For `time complexity` it's obviously `O(n)`, scanning the whole list at worst.
+- Time Complexity: `O(n)`, scanning the whole list at worst.

-For `space complexity` it's `O(1)`.
+- Space Complexity: `O(1)`.
 As only memory and temp sum is in memory.